 The latest mass torts are based on the company’s failure to warn consumers about potential cancer and organ damage risks associated with glyphosate exposure.

-If you or a loved one were exposed to RoundUp (or other glyphosate-based herbicides) and developed non-Hodgkin’s lymphoma, or an illness previously linked to RoundUp, you may be eligible for legal recourse and financial compensation.
-The qualified and dedicated team of Roundup lawsuit lawyers at The Dunken Law Firm is here to help.
+If you or a loved one were exposed to Roundup (or other glyphosate-based herbicides) and developed non-Hodgkin’s lymphoma, or an illness previously linked to Roundup, you may be eligible for legal recourse and financial compensation.
+The qualified and dedicated team of Roundup lawsuit lawyers at The Dunken Law Firm are here to help.
 Contact us at (713) 554-6780 for your free consultation and case evaluation, today.

-In addition to the findings of the IARC and UC Berkeley/University of Washington assessments, RoundUp has also been linked to a collection of other health problems, including:
+You might be asking yourself, “is Roundup is harmful to humans?”
+In addition to the findings of the IARC and UC Berkeley/University of Washington assessments, Roundup has also been linked to a collection of other health problems, including:

 The scientific community continues to study the impacts of various levels of glyphosate exposure on cancer (and other health-related issues) risks.